Adolescents: health risks and solutions

 Girls who do become pregnant need access to quality antenatal care.
 Where permitted by law, adolescents who opt to terminate their pregnancies should have access to safe abortion.

-One of the specific targets of the health Sustainable Development Goal (SDG 3) is that by 2030, there should be an end to the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases, hepatitis, water-borne diseases and other communicable diseases.
-Given their high incidence rate, to achieve this, adolescents will need to be central to control efforts.
+One of the specific targets of the health Sustainable Development Goal (SDG 3) is that by 2030 there should be an end to the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases, hepatitis, water-borne diseases and other communicable diseases.
+Given the high prevalence of HIV in many countries, to achieve this, adolescents will need to be central to control efforts.

 Other infectious diseases

 Thanks to improved childhood vaccination, adolescent deaths and disability from measles have fallen markedly – for example, by 90% in the African Region between 2000 and 2012.
-But diarrhoea, lower respiratory tract infections and meningitis are among the top 10 causes of death for 10 to 19 year olds.
+Diarrhoea and lower respiratory tract infections are estimated to be among the top 5 causes of death for 10–19 year olds.
+These two diseases, together with meningitis, are the top three causes of adolescent death in African low and middle-income countries (LMICs).

-Depression is the top cause of illness and disability among adolescents and suicide is the third cause of death.
+Depression is the third leading cause of illness and disability among adolescents, and suicide is the third leading cause of death in older adolescents (15–19 years).
 Violence, poverty, humiliation and feeling devalued can increase the risk of developing mental health problems.

-Promoting nurturing relationships between parents and children early in life, providing training in life skills, and reducing access to alcohol and firearms can help to prevent violence.
-Effective and empathetic care for adolescent survivors of violence and ongoing support can help deal with the physical and the psychological consequences.
+Promoting nurturing relationships between parents and children early in life, providing training in life skills, and reducing access to alcohol and firearms can help to prevent injuries and deaths due to violence.
+Effective and empathetic care for adolescent survivors of violence and ongoing support can help deal with the physical and psychological consequences.

 Alcohol and drugs

-Unintentional injuries are a leading cause of death and disability among adolescents.
-In 2012, some 120 000 adolescents died as a result of road traffic accidents.
+Unintentional injuries are the leading cause of death and disability among adolescents.
+In 2015, over 115 000 adolescents died as a result of road traffic accidents.
 Young drivers need advice on driving safely, while laws that prohibit driving under the influence of alcohol and drugs need to be strictly enforced.
 Blood alcohol levels need to be set lower for teenage drivers.
 Graduated licences for novice drivers with zero-tolerance for drink-driving are recommended.

-Drowning is also a major cause of death among adolescents – 60 000, two-thirds of them boys, drowned in 2012, and teaching children and adolescents to swim is a useful intervention to prevent this..
+Drowning is also a major cause of death among adolescents – 57 000 adolescents, two-thirds of them boys, are estimated to have drowned in 2015, and teaching children and adolescents to swim is an essential intervention to prevent these deaths.

 Malnutrition and obesity

 Many boys and girls in developing countries enter adolescence undernourished, making them more vulnerable to disease and early death.
-The number of adolescents who are overweight or obese is increasing in both low- and high-income countries.
+At the other end of the spectrum, the number of adolescents who are overweight or obese is increasing in low, middle and high-income countries.

 Exercise and nutrition

-Anaemia resulting from a lack of iron affects girls and boys, and is the third cause of years lost to death and disability.
-Iron and folic acid supplements help to promote health before adolescents become parents, and regular deworming in areas where intestinal helminths such as hookworm are common is recommended.
+Iron deficiency anaemia is the leading cause of years lost to death and disability in 2015.
+Iron and folic acid supplements are a solution that also helps to promote health before adolescents become parents.
+Regular deworming in areas where intestinal helminths such as hookworm are common is recommended to prevent micronutrient (including iron) deficiencies.

 The vast majority of people using tobacco today began doing so when they were adolescents.
 Prohibiting the sale of tobacco products to minors and increasing the price of tobacco products through higher taxes, banning tobacco advertising and ensuring smoke-free environments are crucial.
-Globally, at least 1 in 10 younger adolescents (aged 13 to 15) uses tobacco, although there are areas where this figure is much higher.
+Globally, at least 1 in 10 adolescents aged 13 to 15 years uses tobacco, although there are areas where this figure is much higher.
 Cigarette smoking seems to be decreasing among younger adolescents in some high-income countries.

 Rights of adolescents

-The rights of children (people aged between 0-17 years) to survive, grow and develop are enshrined in international legal documents.
-The Committee on the Rights of the Child (CRC), which oversees the child rights convention, in 2013 published guidelines on the right of children and adolescents to the enjoyment of the highest attainable standard of health, and a General Comment on realizing the rights of children during adolescence is under development, building on existing CRC guidelines on states’ obligations to recognise the special health and development needs and rights of adolescents and young people.
+The rights of children (people under 18 years of age) to survive, grow and develop are enshrined in international legal documents.
+In 2013, the Committee on the Rights of the Child (CRC), which oversees the child rights convention, published guidelines on the right of children and adolescents to the enjoyment of the highest attainable standard of health, and a General Comment on realizing the rights of children during adolescence was published in 2016.
+It highlights states’ obligations to recognise the special health and development needs and rights of adolescents and young people.

 The Convention on the Elimination of Discrimination Against Women (CEDAW) also sets out the rights of women and girls to health and adequate health care.